Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Kinematics of brainbot motion

 The analogue of Eq.~(\ref{eq:rsimple}) in this case is

 where $\bm r_\text{const}$, $R$ and $\alpha$ are as defined in Eqs.~(\ref{eq:rconst})-(\ref{eq:alpha}), except with $\rho_1'$ and $\rho_2'$ replaced by $\rho_1$ and $\rho_2$, respectively.

 Eq.~(\ref{eq:rsimplev2}) shows that when $\bm v_\text{c}$ is kept fixed in the laboratory frame, the geometrical center of the brainbot undergoes a combination of translational motion (at constant velocity $\bm v_\text{c}$) and circular motion (which is a combination of spin and orbital motion, as in section~\ref{subsubsec:vcbody}).
-This results in helical trajectories.
+This results in helical trajectories (Fig.~\ref{fig:sim1} (d),(e)).